anulax1225/First_OpenGL_Project/SETUP.md

 ```

 # Install GLAD
-Install <a href="https://glad.dav1d.de/">glad</a> from the website (check local files at the end of the page)
+Install <a href="https://glad.dav1d.de/">glad</a> from the website (check local files at the end of the page).
+Unzip it and search for the glad folder inside.
+Add it to your project directory in the include folder.

+# Install GLM
+Install <a href="https://github.com/g-truc/glm/tags">GLM</a> from the github repo, take the latest tag.
+Unzip it and search for the glm folder inside
-Add glad to your project directory in the include folder.
+Add it to your project directory in the include folder.

-# Compileting
+# Compiling
 To complie your best program you need to run the command :
 ``` bash